-The markers listed here have been studied together, in various combinations, to help assess the potential severity of Covid-19 infection and aid in the risk stratification of those patients.
-Each marker is well-established in its own area of medicine, but several recent studies indicate they may be beneficial, used together, to identify those patients with the greatest likelihood of severe disease.
+The markers listed here have been studied together to help assess the potential severity of Covid-19 infection and aid in the risk stratification of those patients.
+Each marker is well-established in its own area of medicine, but several recent studies indicate that together they may be beneficial to identify Covid-19 patients with the greatest likelihood of severe disease.

 Assays for serum and plasma levels of the MB isoform of Creatine Kinase (CK-MB) have long been used to diagnose MI.
 CK-MB is produced primarily by cardiac myocytes and, upon damage to cardiac tissue, CK-MB is released into circulation.
 Plasma levels begin to rise approximately 3 hours after MI, peak within about 24 hours, then return to normal levels after 2-3 days.
 In several recent Covid-19 studies, CK-MB has proven useful, along with other cardiac biomarkers, in helping identify patients experiencing MI.

 C-Reactive Protein (CRP) was associated with acute bacterial infections and identified as a marker of inflammation as early as 1930.
 Since then, it has been associated with a number of conditions, including pneumonia, sepsis, MI, unstable angina, stroke, atherosclerosis, and coronary heart disease.
 Each of these conditions is a potential comorbidity factor for Covid-19 patients, making CRP determinations a critical part of risk stratification.

 Myoglobin is an iron- and oxygen-binding protein found in skeletal and heart muscle.
 Although it is not specific to the heart, myoglobin is a highly valued cardiac marker.
 It is released from damaged heart muscle early during the course of MI and is detectable as soon as 2 hours after the cardiac event.
 With Covid-19, serum levels of myoglobin help to identify quickly those patients undergoing a cardiac event.